vseryakov/backendjs/README.md

 is always cached with whatever cache service is used, by default it is cached by the Web server process on every machine.
 Web worker processes ask the master Web server process for the cached records thus only one copy of the cache per machine even in the case of multiple CPU cores.

 This is implemented by the `counters` module from the core.
-To enable this functionality specify `-allow-modules=counters|accounts`.
+To enable this functionality specify `-allow-modules=bk_counters|bk_accounts`.

 - `/counter/get`
   Return counter record for current account with all available columns of if `id` is given return public columns for given account, it works with `bk_counter` table